Reconstruction of the Higgs mass in events with Higgs bosons decaying into a pair of tau leptons using matrix element techniques: Performance

+The ratio $\textrm{S}/(\textrm{S} + \textrm{B})$ of the number of SM $\PHiggs \to \Pgt\Pgt$ signal to the sum of signal plus $\PZ/\Pggx \to \Pgt\Pgt$ background events in general increases with jet multiplicity and with the $\pT$ of the $\Pgt$ lepton pair ($\pT^{\PHiggs}$ respectively $\pT^{\PZ}$).
+The categories with the highest signal-to-background ratio, the $1$-jet boosted and the $2$-jet VBF category, in fact provide most of the sensitivity of the SM $\PHiggs \to \Pgt\Pgt$ analysis.
+The improvement in mass resolution provided by the SVfit algorithm is largest in these categories, enhancing the separation of the SM $\PHiggs \to \Pgt\Pgt$ signal from the $\PZ/\Pggx \to \Pgt\Pgt$ background where it matters most.
+In the SM $\PHiggs \to \Pgt\Pgt$ analysis performed by the CMS collaboration during LHC Run $1$, the use of $m_{\Pgt\Pgt}$ reconstructed by the SVfit algorithm has increased the expected significance for observing a signal by $\approx 40\%$ compared to $m_{\vis}$~\cite{HIG-13-004}, corresponding to a gain of a factor two in luminosity.

-The distributions in $m_{\Pgt\Pgt}$ reconstructed by the CA method exhibits pronounced high mass tails, which reduce the sensitivity of the SM $\PHiggs \to \Pgt\Pgt$ analysis, as, due to resolution effects, a sizeable fraction of $\PZ/\Pggx \to \Pgt\Pgt$ background events is reconstructed near the signal region $m_{\Pgt\Pgt} \approx 125$~\GeV.
-The resolution, quantified by the ratio $\sigma/\textrm{M}$, is worse for $m_{\Pgt\Pgt}$ reconstructed by the CA method compared to $m_{\vis}$.
-A further disadvantage of the CA method is that it fails to yield a physical solution for approximately half of the events, while all other algorithms provide a physical solution for every event.
-The fraction of events for which the CA method fails to find a physical solution is reflected by the normalization of the distributions.
+The reconstruction of $m_{\Pgt\Pgt}$ by the CA method performs suboptimal compared to SVfit.
+In particular the pronounced high mass tails in the $m_{\Pgt\Pgt}$ distribution, arising from resolution effects, significantly reduce the sensitivity for observing a signal, as they cause a sizeable fraction of $\PZ/\Pggx \to \Pgt\Pgt$ background events to be reconstructed near the signal region $m_{\Pgt\Pgt} \approx 125$~\GeV.
+A further disadvantage of the CA method is that it fails to yield a physical solution for approximately half of the events, whereas the SVfit algorithm provides a physical solution for every event.